-To conclude, the aquaculture sector in Brittany, concerning mainly shellfish culture and composed of small companies, lacks of visibility at the regional level.
-It struggles to be identified as a strong sector by the general public and even by some local politicians.
-Nonetheless, these companies offer employments that cannot suffer from offshoring and the sector is creating direct and indirect employments.
-Moreover, opportunities exist in order to increase social acceptability such as the development of tourism or recent consumers trends, consisting of consuming products from the local level.
-The professionals are structured to make their voices heard better and have just created Breizhmer.
+In general terms, the aquaculture sector in Brittany, concerns mainly shellfish culture and is composed of small companies, and it lacks visibility at the regional level.
+It is far to be identified as a strong sector by the general public and even by local politicians.
+However, there is a consciousness that these companies offer employments that cannot suffer from offshoring and that the sector is creating direct and indirect jobs.